daattali/shinyjs/README.md

 </h2>

-See the [*shinyjs example app
-walk-through*](https://deanattali.com/shinyjs/example) document for a step-by-step guide on how to add a variety of shinyjs features to a simple app in order to make it more user friendly.
+See the [*{shinyjs} example app walk-through*](https://deanattali.com/shinyjs/example) document for a step-by-step guide on how to add a variety of {shinyjs} features to a simple app in order to make it more user friendly.

 <h2 id="extendshinyjs">